How does RIC’s variable interest rate work?

 How the interest rate is determined

 RIC interest rates are reviewed in line with the 10-year Government Bond rate, including administrative costs.
 Government Bonds are financial tools issued by the government to raise money.
 Investors purchase these bonds, effectively ‘lending’ money to the government.
 In return, the government commits to pay back the original amount that was borrowed plus interest.
 Bond rates are the interest rates that the government pays to investors who purchase these bonds.
 These Bond rates can go up and down for many reasons, including economic conditions, inflation and government policies.
-RIC interest rates are determined by the Australian Government.
-RIC has no influence on the rate charged on loans and cannot negotiate lower interest rates for individual customers.
-The Australian Government does not make a profit on interest charged.

-How and when RIC interest rates change
+How and when RIC interest rates may change

-RIC has variable interest rates which means they are subject the change.
 The variable interest rate on RIC loans is reviewed every six months.
 They don’t necessarily change every six months, but if they do, changes will happen in February and August.

 If you have questions about variable interest rate, contact us.